Swatto86/Awake/README.md

 1. Launch the application
 2. Click the system tray icon (appears in your taskbar/menu bar)
 3. Select "Disable Sleep" to prevent your system from sleeping
+4. Choose your screen mode:
+   - **Keep Screen On**: Prevents screen from turning off (Windows: uses native API)
+   - **Allow Screen Off**: Lets screen sleep but keeps system awake
-4. Optionally enable "Start at Login" for automatic startup
+5. Optionally enable "Start at Login" for automatic startup

 ## How it Works

+Tea uses a hybrid approach combining F15 key simulation with platform-specific display control:

+### System Awake (All Platforms)
-Awake uses a non-intrusive method to keep your system awake by simulating a function key (F15) press every 60 seconds.
-This method:
+- Simulates a function key (F15) press every 60 seconds to prevent system sleep
-- Doesn't interfere with your work
+- Non-intrusive method that doesn't interfere with your work
-- Doesn't prevent screen dimming (only prevents sleep)
+- Works consistently across Windows, macOS, and Linux

+### Screen Control (Windows Only)
+- **Keep Screen On** mode: Additionally uses Windows `SetThreadExecutionState` API with `ES_DISPLAY_REQUIRED` flag to prevent screen from turning off
+- **Allow Screen Off** mode: Only uses F15 simulation, allowing the screen to sleep while keeping system awake

+### Benefits
+- Minimal system impact with F15 key simulation
-- Works consistently across all supported platforms
+- Works reliably in the background on all platforms
+- Additional Windows-specific screen control when needed
+- Preserves your settings between sessions

 ## Development

 ### Project Structure
 ```
-awake/
+tea/
 ├── src-tauri/          # Rust backend code
 │   ├── src/            # Source files
 │   ├── icons/          # Application icons